nolram88/Prison-Architect-Web-Planner/README.md

 2. choose tileset.png as the image and meterials.txt as the metadata and click add tileset in the popup
 3. the window in the top right should show the pieces of the terrain you can use.

-4 the objects work the same way as above using materials.txt as the metadata as well.
+4. The objects work the same way as above using materials.txt as the metadata as well.
-5. select the tiles you want from the window and place them on the canvas
+5. Select the tiles you want from the window and place them on the canvas.

+6. People work the same way.

+At the moment each tileset is tied to a single layer in the body.
+This is to preserve the relationship between the spritesheet and your activity.
+Eventually it would be nice to cut the sprite sheet apart and create a menu with the individual pieces.

 ##Features